 Remember the little being who followed you everywhere, depended on you for everything, and probably thought you could do no wrong?
-Well if that little being is now a tween, you’ve likely noticed that none of that applies anymore.
+Well if that little being is now a big kid, you’ve likely noticed that none of that applies anymore.
 Gone are the days of the child you created gazing at you lovingly, wanting only to be by your side.
-Enter a small human who is finding their independence, experiencing changing hormones for the first time, and coincidentally finding everything you do annoying.
+Enter a small human who is finding their independence, experiencing changing hormones for the first time, and coincidentally, finding everything you do annoying.

-It can be difficult when your child becomes angry very quickly or seems to overreact at the smallest inconvenience.
+It can be difficult when your child becomes angry at the drop of a hat or seems to overreact to the smallest inconvenience.
 But it’s super important to remember that your growing child is less equipped to handle big feelings than you, as an adult, are.
-“The prefrontal cortex, which is the part of our brains involved in problem solving and impulse control, isn’t fully developed until your mid-to-late twenties.
-Adolescents are also flush with hormones like testosterone and estrogen, which can have a significant impact on mood,” says Dr. Allerhand.
+“The prefrontal cortex, which is the part of our brains involved in problem-solving and impulse control, isn’t fully developed until your mid-to-late 20s.
+Adolescents are also flush with hormones like testosterone and estrogen, which can have a significant impact on mood,” Dr. Allerhand says.

 Related: 9 Tween Behaviors Parents Shouldn’t Ignore